mklilley/mklilley.github.io/content/posts/lets-make-rainbows/index.md

 I think the app is fun, but of course it's not really "simulating a rainbow".
 It turns out the practical details are kind of complicated and so, as a first step, I decided to create something "simple" and not worry too much about the bits of physics that aren't quite right.

-- reflection
-- proper color mixing
-- circle is not a circle
-- light as a ray and not a wave
-- exaggarated the different refractive indices of the colours

 Despite the imperfections, my hope is that through experimentation people will develop a intuition for how light behaves and gain a deeper appreciation for the beauty of rainbows 🌈.

 ## The Process